Erastova-group/ClayCode/docs/index.rst

 .. description of claycode

-**ClayCode** generates clay mineral structures based upon their natural partially occupied unit cell compositions and assigns ClayFF forecefield parameters, generating all the input files ready for simulation with Gromacs software.
+**ClayCode** generates clay mineral structures based upon their natural partially occupied unit cell compositions and assigns ClayFF forcefield parameters, generating all the input files ready for simulation with Gromacs software.

 .. outline of docs